-- the clearing of 60km of temporary access roads to support the extended drilling program and the establishment of required infrastructure. - the identification of areas to be potentially targeted for additional bulk sampling and trial mining exercises, and the location for the construction of the project's plant sites.

-- the removal of +/-4,000 truckloads of material for the establishment of a quarry in the area selected for future trial mining exercises. - the clearing of ~2 hectares for the construction of the plant site, the construction of fresh water and settling dams, the completion of civil engineering work, and the construction of a 5m raised wall around the plant site. - the construction of ~20km primary access roads and bridges to support the long-term needs of the project. - the installation of ~5km of high strength electrical security fencing, automated security gates, and security checkpoint facilities. - extensive concrete work and infrastructure for the main treatment/processing plant, operational offices, and workshops. - the installation of seven water pipelines totaling ~20km in length. - the installation of a ~13km main powerline and backup diesel generators. - design, development, installation and testing of the project's deposit specific in-field dry-screening and main treatment plants to support the stated objectives and continued advancement of the project
+- the clearing of 60km of temporary access roads to support the extended drilling program and the establishment of required infrastructure. - the identification of areas to be potentially targeted for additional bulk sampling and trial mining exercises, and the location for the construction of the project's plant sites. - the removal of +/-4,000 truckloads of material for the establishment of a quarry in the area selected for future trial mining exercises. - the clearing of ~2 hectares for the construction of the plant site, the construction of fresh water and settling dams, the completion of civil engineering work, and the construction of a 5m raised wall around the plant site. - the construction of ~20km primary access roads and bridges to support the long-term needs of the project. - the installation of ~5km of high strength electrical security fencing, automated security gates, and security checkpoint facilities. - extensive concrete work and infrastructure for the main treatment/processing plant, operational offices, and workshops. - the installation of seven water pipelines totaling ~20km in length. - the installation of a ~13km main powerline and backup diesel generators. - design, development, installation and testing of the project's deposit specific in-field dry-screening and main treatment plants to support the stated objectives and continued advancement of the project

-Due to the nature of the deposit, and specifically its high percentage of sand content, extensive consideration has been required and implemented in the development of the dry-screening and main treatment plants.
-A separate infield dry-screening plant located near the quarry was developed to achieve the goal of dry-screening out fine materials to reduce operating costs, and to provide the additional benefit of reducing overall water consumption at the main treatment plant.
+Due to the nature of the deposit, and specifically its high percentage of sand content, extensive consideration was required and implemented in the development of the dry-screening and main treatment plants.
+A separate in-field dry-screening plant located near the quarry was developed to achieve the goal of dry-screening out fine materials to reduce operating costs, and to provide the additional benefit of reducing overall water consumption at the main treatment plant.
 The Company's dry screening plant includes a large modular in-field dry-screening system.
-The infrastructure includes a rotary trommel, Dabmar Bivitec dry-screening and resonance screening technology, extensive conveyor structures, collection bins, and other supporting infrastructure designed to screen non-diamond bearing material prior to the delivery for final processing at the main treatment plant.
-Over the past few years, the expansion of quarrying and dry-screening operations has been undertaken to provide for even greater efficiencies, volumes, and the further increase in the targeted removal of fines material from 45% to 60% of fines material removed through the dry-screening process.
-The main treatment plant has also undergone significant expansion and refinement with the addition of a specific large diamond recovery circuit, expanded x-ray flow sort technology and final recovery facilities.
+The infrastructure includes a rotary trommel, large Dabmar Bivitec and resonance screening equipment, extensive conveyor structures, collection bins, and other supporting infrastructure designed to screen out -1.0mm fines material prior to the delivery of the remaining material for final processing at the main treatment plant.
+Recent expansion and refinement of the quarrying and dry-screening operations has been undertaken to provide for even greater efficiencies, volumes, and further increase in the targeted removal of fines material from 45% to 60% through the dry-screening process.
+The main treatment plant has also undergone significant expansion and refinement, as has the project's final recovery facilities.